DEFINING A HEALTHY DIET: PART 3 - EVIDENCE BASED, HEALTH CONDITION DIETS

 Part 1 discusses dietary guidelines and components.

-Part 2-5 reviews 24 popular diet plans across 7 major dietary categories.
+Part 2, Part 3, Part 4 & Part 5 reviews 24 popular diet plans across 7 major dietary categories.

-Part 6 concludes the review with the debunking of common dietary myths and a summary of the key findings.
+Part 6 concludes the review, debunking common dietary myths and summarizing key findings.

 Evidence-Based Diets

-The following diets rose to popularity based off evidence regarding major food groups and the effects of focusing on specific proportions of nutrients.
+The following diets rose to popularity based on evidence regarding major food groups and the effects of focusing on specific proportions of nutrients.

 4. Paleo Diet

-A Paleo Diet is an abbreviation for the Paleolithic Diet, which is based on the diets of our hunter-gatherer ancestors from the Paleolithic Era.
-This is a part of the Stone Age and spans between 2.5 million and 10 000 years ago.
+The Paleo Diet is an abbreviation for the Paleolithic Diet, which is based on the diets of our hunter-gatherer ancestors from the Paleolithic Era[1].
+This is a part of the Stone Age and spans between 2.5 million and 10,000 years ago.
 It is believed that this diet was the one that we were designed to eat as humans.

 Contrary to the conventional idea of a caveman, the hunter-gatherer diet was predominantly plant-based with a limited meat intake.
 This is perhaps due to meat scarcity, the time and effort involved in hunting, and the wider availability of plant-based foods in the environment.
 It is estimated that meat only took up to 3% of the hunter-gatherer diet.
 Nutritious insects were also likely to be consumed, as well as insect products like honey and honeycomb.
 Small fish and shellfish are believed to have been staples of coastal hunter-gatherer communities.